Negotiations with Azerbaijan President Ilham Aliyev

 The President emphasized that Belarus views Azerbaijan as a very friendly brotherly country.
 The two states maintain very good relations at all levels.

-Alexander Lukashenko pointed out a dynamic development of the trade and economic relations.
+Aleksandr Lukashenko pointed out a dynamic development of the trade and economic relations.
 The bilateral trade has already increased almost three and a half times thus far in 2018 as compared to the same period of 2017.
 “I want to assure you once again that there will never be closed topics in our relations.
 We used to live in one state.
 We are very close people.
 We have common roots in the Soviet period.
 Perhaps, Belarusian and Azerbaijani people had good relations ages ago,” the President said.

 He welcomed Ilham Aliyev in Belarus.
 “I am very happy that you are here.
 We need to discuss some things.
 We maintain good relations in all fields, be it trade, economy, politics, military sector.
 But we still can do a lot, we can improve these relations,” the head of state said.

 The President of Azerbaijan, in turn, said that there are tangible results in all areas of Belarus-Azerbaijan cooperation.

 “The distinguishing feature of our relations is that we fulfill everything we agree on.
 We support each other at all international organizations; our trade and economic relations are on the rise.
 Cooperation in the manufacturing industry has been gaining momentum.
 We have a history of cooperation in the defense industry, culture and education.
 In other words, we see good dynamics, great prospects and tangible results in all areas of our cooperation,” Ilham Aliyev said.